ttappr/nicktracker/README.md

 This was first put together as a way to help keep track of and remember all the interesting people that I would meet in day-to-day chat.
-People would change their nicks subtly or significantly with enough frequency to keep me guessing.
+People would change their nicks subtly, or significantly, with enough frequency to keep me guessing.
 Rather than keep handwritten notes, I figured if I could use automation to retain just enough info on users to jog my memory, it would help.
 So that's how this addon came about.

+If I found myself talking to someone and I sensed they expected me to know we had talked before, but I couldn't figure out who they were because they'd used another nick that day, I could use the `/DBWHO` feature to get a listing of the other nicks they used.
+Although when people enter chat it gives their host information in the announcement, that information is easy to overlook and even easier to forget.
+But the addon provided a way around that.

 After some time, I realized this was useful in other ways.
 For instance in a chat that I frequented, there were occasional troublemakers whose MO was to